rev. Jan 2020

 Absolutely – If you have never worked with a photographer before, it is never a bad idea to bring someone along.
 Just note the following:

-- They are not to interfere with the shoot unless they are involved i.e. makeup or hair
+- They are not to interfere with the shoot unless they are directly involved i.e. makeup or hair.
+We don’t need any armchair directors

-- Make sure they are not under time pressure – incase we shoot a bit extra etc.
+- Make sure they are not under time pressure – in case we get delayed and shoot a bit extra etc.

 If we haven’t met before, let’s make sure to chat on the phone at some point before the shoot.
 It is always great to have verbal communication as it is a form of ice breaking.
 It is the start of the report & trust building and it instantly helps things on the day of the shoot.